rocket-pool/rocketpool/docs/rocket-pool/staking.rst

 *******************

 Staking in Rocket Pool as a regular user is as easy as navigating to the `Rocket Pool website <https://beta.rocketpool.net/>`_, entering an amount of ETH to stake, and clicking Start!
-When you stake in Rocket Pool, you will immediately receive an amount of rETH with equivalent value to the ETH you deposit.
+When you stake in Rocket Pool, you will immediately receive an amount of :ref:`rETH <rocket-pool-reward-tokens-reth>` with equivalent value to the ETH you deposit.

 The value of rETH accumulates over time as the network earns rewards, so all you need to do to earn a profit is hold onto it.
 Once you're ready to exit, simply trade your rETH back in for ETH via the website (or on an exchange), and as long as the network has performed well, you'll end up with more than you put in!